Senator says Trump pledged legal pot business won't be affected by DOJ stance

 The president's reported move comes as a number of Republicans have opened their hearts to the Schedule I substance.

-Earlier this week former house speaker John A. Boehner said he is joining an advisory board for a cannabis company, Acreage Holdings.
-Boehner, of Ohio, said in a tweet that "my thinking on cannabis has evolved."
+Former Speaker John A. Boehner said this month that he is joining an advisory board for a cannabis company, Acreage Holdings.
+Boehner, Republican of Ohio, said in a tweet that "my thinking on cannabis has evolved."

-The polling organization Gallup said in October that in 2017 for the first time a majority of Republicans — 51 percent — have expressed support for legalizing marijuana.
-Since 2014 U.S. Rep. Dana Rohrabacher, R-California, has been the co-sponsor of annual legislation that protects state-legal medical marijuana concerns from federal crackdowns.
+The polling organization Gallup said in October that in 2017 for the first time a majority of Republicans — 51 percent — expressed support for legalizing marijuana.
+Since 2014 Rep. Dana Rohrabacher, R-Calif., has been the co-sponsor of annual legislation that protects state-legal medical marijuana concerns from federal crackdowns.

 "That this comes during [the] same week that GOP insiders John Boehner and Mitch McConnell also endorsed far-reaching cannabis reforms shows just how far the politics of marijuana have shifted," Tom Angell, chair of the pro-pot group Marijuana Majority, said in an email.

-Note: CORRECTION (April 15, 2018, 5:15 a.m.
-ET): An earlier version of this article misspelled the first name of the U.S. attorney general.
-He is Jeff Sessions, not Jess.